 The Schultz site (32RM215) was also excavated.
 Numerous authors including Bowers (1948), Wood (1963), Dahlberg (1977), and Syms (1979) have discussed this site.
 Information on site excavations by Milligan and Hecker is missing.
-Bowers (1948)

-and Wheeler (1963) suggest this site is associated with the Stutsman focus and the Painted Woods focus based on ceramics.
-This "implies an association with the emergence of the Hidatsa as well as the emergence of the Plains Village tradition in the archeological record of eastern North Dakota" (Haury and Schneider 1986).
+Bowers (1948) and Wheeler (1963) suggest this site is associated with the Stutsman focus and the Painted Woods focus based on ceramics.
+This "implies an association with the emergence of the Hidatsa as well as the emergence of the Plains Village tradition in the archaeological record of eastern North Dakota" (Haury and Schneider 1986).

-The Shea site (32CS101) is a small fortified village along the banks of the Maple River with radiocarbon dates clustering around AD 1448 (Michlovic and Schneider 1993:124).
+The Shea site (32CS101) is a small, fortified village along the banks of the Maple River with radiocarbon dates clustering around AD 1448 (Michlovic and Schneider 1993:124).
 There was also evidence for corn horticulture based on cultigens and scapula hoes recovered at the site.
 Fire and refuse pits and a palisade interior to the fortification ditch were uncovered during excavation.
-Ceramics include Sandy Lake ware and Red River ware.
+Two major ceramic wares were present (Sandy Lake and Northeastern Plains Village) with occasional Oneota-like ceramics.
 Points were primarily small triangular unnotched specimens (Michlovic and Schneider 1988).
-If Sandy Lake pottery is affiliated with the prehistoric Dakota (Anfinson 1979), this site provides the first evidence of the Dakota living in fortified villages during this time period (Michlovic and Schneider 1988:38).
-Other fortified villages recorded in this SU include 32RM225 (Lucas), 32RM401, 32RM402, 32RM225, 32RM1 (Biesterfeldt), and 32RM77 (Zeck).
+If Sandy Lake pottery is affiliated with the prehistoric Dakota (Anfinson 1979), this site provides the first evidence of the Dakota living in fortified villages during this period (Michlovic and Schneider 1988:38).
+Given the presence of relatively equal percentages of Sandy Lake and Northeastern Plains wares, does this indicate different ethnic groups from the east and west congregating together at these sites?
+Other fortified villages recorded in this SU include 32RM225 (Lucas), 32CS4478 (Sprunk), 32RM401, 32RM402, 32RM225, 32RM1 (Biesterfeldt), and 32RM77 (Zeck).

-Holley et al. (2006) have employed geophysical technologies to investigate archeological sites along the Maple River.
-At the Utke site (32CS4494) investigations included remote sensing.
-This technique showed no signs of a ditched settlement at the site (ibid.:16).
-Unlike the Utke site, a preliminary report discusses a ditch at the Sprunk site (32CS4478) as revealed by geophysical data (Michlovic and Holley 2006).
-A radiocarbon date and ceramics place the Sprunk site within the Shea phase of the Northeastern Plains Village complex (ibid.:1).
+Rinita Dalan has employed geophysical technologies to investigate archaeological sites along the Maple River (Michlovic et al. 2019).
+A ditch at the Sprunk site (32CS4478) was fully revealed by geophysical data (Michlovic and Holley 2006; Michlovic et al. 2019:7).
+A radiocarbon date and ceramics place the Sprunk site within the Shea phase of the Northeastern Plains Village complex.
+The Peterson site (32RM401) is also identified as being in the Shea Phase (Michlovic 2008; Michlovic et al. 2019).

 At the Irvin Nelson site (32BE208), excavations recovered Plains Village ceramics associated with a radiocarbon date of AD 1550 (Fox 1982).
-Toom (2007:iii) proposes that there are at least eight prehistoric components present at the Irvin Nelson site, including one dating to the Plains Village period.
+Toom (2007: iii) proposes that there are at least eight prehistoric components present at the Irvin Nelson site, including one dating to the Plains Village period.
 Plains Village ceramics were also recovered at 32BE419.
 Schneider (1983:7-20) suggests 32BE419 "may be associated with a tradition which maintains that a group of Hidatsas once lived on Graham's Island" (Schneider 1983:7-20).
-Excavations at the Horner-Kane site (32RY77) revealed a multicomponent site complex that includes the Early Northeastern Plains Village complex (ca. AD 1280), Late Sandy Lake complex (ca. AD 1650), and Late Northeastern Plains Village complex (ca. AD 1650) (Gregg 1994; Toom 2000:iii).
+Excavations at the Horner-Kane site (32RY77) revealed a multi-component site complex that includes the Early Northeastern Plains Village complex (ca. AD 1280), Late Sandy Lake complex (ca. AD 1650), and Late Northeastern Plains Village complex (ca. AD 1650) (Gregg 1994; Toom 2000: iii).

 Biesterfeldt (32RM1) is a Post-Contact Coalescent village postulated to have been occupied by the Cheyenne around AD 1750.
-Ethnohistoric accounts and archeological evidence indicate the Cheyenne occupation (Wood 1971).
+Ethnohistoric accounts and archaeological evidence indicate the Cheyenne occupation (Wood 1971).
 Cheyenne peoples may have entered the Sheyenne valley by AD 1600 (Strong 1941).
 In contrast, Dalan et al. (2007:18) propose that the Cheyenne did not travel from the east to settle the site.
 Rather, the authors (ibid.:19) state: